gbif/hp-swissnatcoll/en/how-to-publish-data.md

    - Note that your institution, as data owner and provider, is fully entitled for the quality of the data published through the Data Aggregator and to GBIF.
 Errors in your published datasets are your responsibility and yours only.<br><br>
 7. Click on **Publish**.
 - A progression bar appears during the publishing process and disappears when launched.
-- The Publication status of your records have changed to 🌐In Publication.
-It will be set to ✅Published after two hours.
-If the status turns to ❌Failed, please check the [Error messages page](/en/dagi-error-messages#the-publication-failed){:target="_blank"} for a precise description on what to do.
+- The Publication status of your records have changed to _🌐In Publication_.
+It will be set to _✅Published_ after two hours.
+If the status turns to _❌Failed_, please check the [Error messages page](/en/dagi-error-messages#the-publication-failed){:target="_blank"} for a precise description on what to do.
 - You can access the DarwinCore-Archive generated for the publication in the **Publications** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>

 - By clicking on **Show on GBIF** (purple text in the top-left corner of your dataset page and visible in all tabs), you can access your GBIF dataset.
 It might take some time for all the occurrences to appear, sometimes a few minutes or up to a day.